Soviet aircraft carrier Ulyanovsk: Ending

-Due to the dissolution of the Soviet Union, Ukraine's funding was insufficient, and the aircraft carrier construction plan was suspended.
+Due to the dissolution of the Soviet Union, the amount of funding to complete the carrier was insufficient, and the aircraft carrier construction plan was suspended.
 As of November 1991, Ulyanovsk was only 40% complete.

 The No. 2 ship "Plan 1143.8" originally planned to be built was also cancelled at the same time.

 Design

 Ulyanovsk was based upon the 1975 Project 1153 Orel, which did not get beyond blueprints.
-The initial commissioned name was to be Kremlin, but was later given the name Ulyanovsk after the Soviet town of Ulyanovsk, which was originally named Simbirsk but later renamed after Vladimir Lenin's original name because he was born there.
+The initial commissioned name was to be Kremlin, but was later given the name Ulyanovsk after the Soviet city of Ulyanovsk, which was originally named Simbirsk but later renamed after Vladimir Lenin's original name because he was born there.